Composition VI by Kandinsky

 - String and Wind musical motifs

-- Kandinsky claimed he could hear tones and chords as he painted, he theorised that yellow is the colour of middle C on a brassy trumpet.
+- Kandinsky claimed he could hear tones and chords as he painted, he theorized that yellow is the color of middle C on a brassy trumpet.

-- A human head and two arms embracing another human form. ( In the centre of the left half of the painting)
+- A human head and two arms are embracing another human form. ( In the center of the left half of the painting)

 - Kandinsky developed a theory of geometric figures and their relationships.
 He claimed that the circle is the most peaceful shape and represents the human soul.

 - Hands playing instruments or moving to music

 - Water with waves and fingers of waves